ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/08_ibmpc.jpg)

 IBM releases its home computer IBM PC, with a price tag starting at an almost reasonable $1,565.
-IT comes either with BASIC, or a disk operating system called PC-DOS.
+IBM PC comes either with BASIC, or a disk operating system called PC-DOS.
 Either way, all you're getting is black screen with white letters on it.
 The operating system was developed by Microsoft, a compiler company that supplied BASIC to maybe half of all the home computers.

 The computer, as expected from an i8088-based one, had a segment memory model.
 While the processor supported up to 1 megabyte of address space, large areas of it were pre-allocated for service usage, so the maximum amount of memory a user could have was limited to 640K.
 Which was still a lot for the time, because the BASIC model of IBM PC would have only 16K.
 Moreover, 8-bit contemporaries would rarely have more than 64 or 128K.